Elektrobit/crinit/README.md

 ### Defining Elos Filters

 Crinit supports an optional feature, which enables a task to depend on specific system events issued by the elos event logger.
+This needs ELOS support included at build-time.
 In order to depend on elos events, a task uses the `@elos` dependency prefix in conjunction with a elos filter name.
 The corresponding filter has to be defined within the task itself or within the global environment.
 The definition follows the syntax of normal environment variables, but uses the `FILTER_DEFINE` prefix instead: